TheLartians/Ccache.cmake/README.md

 ## About

 [Ccache](https://ccache.dev) is a compiler cache that can drastically improve build times for C and C++ projects.
 This script makes it easy to configure a CMake project to use Ccache by adding the configuration option `USE_CCACHE` which will active Ccache support when enabled.
-It is currently compatible with _Makefile_, _Ninja_ and _Xcode_ targets.
+It is currently compatible with _Makefile_, _Ninja_ and _Xcode_ generators.
 Example usage:

 ```bash
 cmake . -DUSE_CCACHE=YES